scikit-learn/enhancement_proposals/slep018/proposal.rst

 Global Configuration
 ....................

-This SLEP proposes a global configuration flag that sets the output for all transformers::
+For ease of use, this SLEP proposes a global configuration flag that sets the output for all transformers::

    import sklearn